Eric-qi/RDO-PTQ/task-oriented-PTQ/ReadMe.md

 ## TODO
 ✅ release related codes

-<input type="checkbox" disabled /> support multi-bit layer-wise activation quantization to reduce coding time;
+☑️ support multi-bit layer-wise activation quantization to reduce coding time;

-<input type="checkbox" disabled /> optimize activation quantization;
+☑️ optimize activation quantization;

-<input type="checkbox" disabled /> check the correction of codes;
+☑️ check the correction of codes;

-<input type="checkbox" disabled /> add other models;
+☑️ add other models;

-<input type="checkbox" disabled /> update other PTQ methods for LICs;
+☑️ update other PTQ methods for LICs;

-<input type="checkbox" disabled /> ...
+☑️ ...